SwayamMaheshwari10/PL-MATCH-PREDICTOR/README.md

 # PL-MATCH-PREDICTOR
-A machine learning model to predict match outcomes
+Used scikit-learn to predict the outcome of premier league matches from 20/21 to 23/24 season